akankshaajoshi/cold-email-generator/README.md

 # Cold Email Generator

 ## Overview
 The Cold Email Generator is a Streamlit application designed to generate personalized cold emails based on job descriptions extracted from URLs.
-It leverages a language model to analyze job postings and create tailored emails that highlight the capabilities of AtliQ, an AI & Software Consulting company.
+It leverages a language model to analyze job postings and create tailored emails that highlight the capabilities of a client.

 ## Features
 - **URL Input**: Users can input a URL pointing to a job listing.